nicodoggie/bastion-falls/content/characters/iluvia-wunderplat.md

 As soon as she graduated and received her Apgarian Medical and Surgical licenses in 1207, Iluvia took a sea voyage to Mehicania's Tordesillas region in order to begin her apprenticeship to Señor Gonzales.
 There, she was able to develop new techniques in facial reconstruction.
 She and Paz perfected a practical technique for nasal reconstruction, which was the subject of her doctorate thesis.
 They went on to jawline modification and earlobe reconstruction.
 One particular matter of some obsession for her during her residency, was her failed research into *iris pigmentation* and attempts at permanently altering them.

 Much of their work, however, was marred with controversy, following accusations of grave robbery and illegal coercion to gather test subjects.
-The institution was shielded, however by the Mehicanian Military, which had sought out their surgical techniques to disguise their spies, which were deployed against neighboring countries, including Apgar.
+The institution was shielded, however by the Mehicanian [Ejercito del Tierro], which had sought out their surgical techniques to disguise their spies, which were deployed against insurgents of the [Hermanos de la Libertad](@/organizations/hermanos-de-la-libertad.md) and their rumored agitators backed by the Apgarian Army.

 ## Return to Wunderplat Hospital